 If you have a problem with a host (or guest), Airbnb can and will help, but customer service isn’t as easy as just ringing a number.

 I’ve had late cancellations with Airbnb.
-This isn’t a normal problem for most stays, but I’ve personally had my stay cancelled twice before arriving.
+This isn’t a normal problem for most stays, but I’ve personally had my stay canceled twice before arriving.
 Both times, Airbnb’s customer service has been very good.
 The first case was all via email.
 In the second case, I had a phone call response to my emailed question.
 I’ve found Airbnb customer service to be superior to other booking platforms, simply because they’re able to help more than competitors with smaller platforms.

 One last-minute cancellation in New York City saw Airbnb provide credit far exceeding my initial booking price, which helped take the sting out of losing the place I wanted.
 Overall I’d have preferred the original place, but at least it wasn’t a complete loss.